 TGah Editor: Change the paragraph below as follows (#3764):

 An S1G STA transmitting a PPDU that expects an NDP Response shall calculate the Duration/ID field of the transmitted PPDU as described in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)) where the estimated duration of "CTS frame", "Ack frame", "BlockAck frame" is equal to NDPTxTime.
-NDPTxTime depends on the TXVECTOR parameter PREAMBLE_TYPE and is equal to the time in microseconds, required to transmit either a NDP_1M MAC frame if PREAMBLE_TYPE is a 1 MHz preamble or an NDP_2M MAC frame if PREAMBLE_TYPE is a >= 2 MHz short/long preamble.
+NDPTxTime depends on the TXVECTOR parameter PREAMBLE_TYPE and is equal to the time in microseconds, required to transmit:

+An NDP_1M MAC frame if PREAMBLE_TYPE is an S1G_1M preamble or the intended receiver has indicated the use of 1 MHz control response frames (see 9.7.6.6 (Channel Width selection for Control frames))

+An NDP_2M MAC frame if PREAMBLE_TYPE is a >= 2 MHz short/long preamble and the intended receiver has not indicated the use of 1 MHz control response frames

 TGah Editor: Change the paragraph below as follows (#3766):

-An S1G STA transmitting an eliciting frame for which it expects a response that is an Ack frame as described in 9.29 (Link adaptation) or a STACK frame as described in 9.42 (Target wake time (TWT)) shall carry the eliciting frame in an MPDU (i.e., sets the TXVECTOR parameter AGGREGATION to 0).
+An S1G STA transmitting an eliciting frame for which it expects a response that is an Ack frame as described in 9.29 (Link adaptation) or a STACK frame as described in 9.42 (Target wake time (TWT)) shall carry the eliciting frame in an MPDU (i.e., sets the TXVECTOR parameter AGGREGATION to 0) except when the intended receiver has set the A-MPDU Supported field in the most recently transmitted S1G Capabilities element to 1 in which case the S1G STA shall carry the eliciting frame in a VHT Single MPDU

 TGah Editor: Change the paragraph below in 9.3.2.9 as follows (#3766):

 The S1G STA that satisfies any of the first three exceptions above shall transmit an Ack, TACK, or STACK frame instead of an NDP Ack frame as a response to an eliciting PPDU for which the RXVECTOR parameter RESPONSE_INDICATION is equal to Normal Response.
+The control response frame shall be carried in a 32 Octet PSDU if the eliciting PPDU contains a VHT Single MPDU.
+An example of a 32 Octet PSDU is an Ack frame carried in an A-MPDU whose overall length is equal to 32 octets.